-NHS England has directed NHS Digital to collect information about appointments undertaken by General Practices.
-This collection will provide important information to General Practices, local commissioners and national NHS organisations on how appointments are used and to father information about the demand from patients.
+NHS England has directed NHS Digital to collect information about online and video consultations undertaken by General Practices.
+This collection will provide important information to General Practices, local commissioners and national NHS organisations on how these systems are used , what impact they have of General Practices and to father information about the demand from patients.

 Data collected will not involve patient identifiable data like name, date of birth or NHS number.
-The collection will contain information relating to appointment such as length, booking information, clinician type etc.
+The collection will contain following information: